taidaid/mosh.practice/README.md

 npm install

-2) Built with:
+2. Built with:

 Create-react-app

 Tachyons

-3) Next Steps:
+3. Next Steps:

 Improve layout
+-Set Navbar to top
+-Below components should not overlap

-Counters Component should be a pop-up and positioned above the 'Shopping Cart' link in Navbar Component
+-Counters Component should be a pop-up and positioned below the 'Shopping Cart' button in Navbar Component -add URL changes when route changes in state to allow back button funcitonality

 =============================
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).